2013–14 Liverpool F.C. season

 The 2013–14 season was Liverpool Football Club's 122nd season in existence and their 52nd consecutive season in the top flight of English football.
 This was also the club's 22nd consecutive season in the Premier League.
 Along with the Premier League, Liverpool also competed in the FA Cup and Football League Cup.

-Liverpool enjoyed a memorable season, scoring 101 league goals; the highest number of goals scored by a Premier League runner-up and also the fourth highest number of goals ever scored in the Premier League, as of 2020.
+Liverpool enjoyed a memorable season, scoring 101 league goals; the highest number of goals scored by a Premier League runner-up, until 2020, when Manchester City scored 102 goals while finishing second.
+It is also the fifth highest number of goals ever scored in the Premier League.

 Luis Suárez finished as the league's top scorer with 31 goals, winning the Premier League Golden Boot as well as the PFA Players' Player of the Year, while Daniel Sturridge was the league's second highest scorer with 21.
 Steven Gerrard topped the official Premier League assists chart with 13.

 Liverpool had a pre-season dominated by speculation about whether Luis Suárez would leave the club.
 Suárez had served four matches of a ten-match ban for biting Branislav Ivanović in the previous season, and Arsenal reportedly agreed terms and offered £40,000,001 for the player based on a rumoured £40 million release clause in Suárez's contract.
 Suárez stated he would like to leave the club and was then told to train away from the first-team squad.
 On 8 August, Liverpool owner John W. Henry stated that Suárez would not be allowed to leave the club.

 A Simon Mignolet penalty save on the opening day gave Liverpool the first of three 1–0 victories to begin the season.
 A subsequent draw and loss saw Liverpool drop to fifth place on the table when Suárez completed his ban.
 From the next match until the end of the season, Liverpool would average 2.9 goals per game.
-They were top of the table at Christmas before back-to-back 2–1 losses at Manchester City and Chelsea.
+They were top of the table at Christmas before back-to-back 2–1 losses away at Manchester City and Chelsea.
+In that key Manchester City fixture, Raheem Sterling was onside by well over a metre but had his goal disallowed for offside in an "awful decision" that both BT Sport commentators called as onside immediately, saying "you could see it with your naked eye".